TMayerHub/PeriodicDrivenLindbladSolver/ReadMe.md

 ---
 ## Install
-  -run requirements.txt
+- run requirements.txt
-  -run pip install -e . to run files from any folder in the repository (like test or examples), otherwise always run the python files from the root folder, to use the periodicSolver
+- run pip install -e . to run files from any folder in the repository (like test or examples), otherwise always run the python files from the root folder, when using the periodicSolver module.

 ## Modules and Usage